 Keeping information sounds simple but rarely is.
-That is why the stateless computing paradigm has become so influential.
-It challenges the very idea that systems should retain internal information.
-Freeing programs from state makes them easier to write, debug, and reason about.
+That is why stateless design has become so influential.
+It challenges the idea that systems should retain internal information between operations.
+When they do not, they are easier to write, debug, and reason about.

 Stateless vs. Stateful